Kikoku/web-integration-api-docs/source/includes/_utilities.md

 ```

 This fetches a JavaScript object of your integration's configuration for the current website and page.
 Not all integrations have configuration options in our system (aside from enabled/disabled), but if your integration does, you can use this to obtain the configuration data.

+`testConfig` is an optional parameter you can send into the `getConfig` method.
+The format should be a JavaScript object.
+Using the `testConfig`, you can specify any key/value pairs you need for configuration data for your integration to test various scenarios.
+The `testConfig` is only applied when `?_integrationMode=debug` is in the URL of the site you are testing, and that site does not already have your integration configured.
+If the site does have your integration configured, you can override the config specified on our side by also including `&_integrationConfig=override` in the URL.

 ## API.utils.getDealerData()